64erGrufti/pupu_solver/README.md

 ```
 usage: pupu_solver.py [-h] [-z FACTOR] [-s FILE] [-d] [-f] puzzle

-Solver for PUPU-puzzles v0.1.
+Solver for PUPU-puzzles v0.3.1.
 Written by 64erGrufti in Nov.
 2024.
-The file has to be in the format:
+The file has to be in the level editor format:
 PPPPPPP
 P#..2#P
 P#.2R#P